 Command line interfaces

-As we already laid out in the very first module, the command line is a powerful tool for interacting with your computer.
-You should already now be familiar with running basic Python commands in the terminal:
+As discussed in the initial module, the command line offers a robust interface for interacting with your computer.
+You should already be comfortable executing basic Python commands in the terminal:

-However, as your projects grow in size and complexity, you will often find yourself in need of more advanced ways of interacting with your code.
-This is where command line interface (CLI) comes into play.
-A CLI can be seen as a way for you to define the user interface of your application directly in the terminal.
-Thus, there is no right or wrong way of creating a CLI, it is all about what makes sense for your application.
+However, as projects increase in size and complexity, more sophisticated methods of interacting with your code become necessary.
+This is where a command line interface (CLI) becomes useful.
+A CLI allows you to define the user interface of your application directly in the terminal, and the best approach depends on the specific needs of your application.

 Project scripts

-You might already be familiar with the concept of executable scripts.
-An executable script is a Python script that can
+You may already be familiar with executable scripts.
+An executable script is a Python script that can be run directly

-be run directly from the terminal without having to call the Python interpreter.
-This has been possible for a long time
+from the terminal without needing to call the Python interpreter.
+This has been possible in Python for a long time,

 using the standard pyproject.toml